With the water layer you can render water.

 To quickly switch between your own shows and the ones that come with the installer, click on the Personal and App buttons in the upper right corner of the file dialog.

-The water is simulated using the Gerstner model.
-In this model the water surface is not only moving vertically but also in the horizontal plane.
+The water is simulated using the Gerstner waves.
+In this model, the water surface is not only moving vertically but also in the horizontal plane.
 Complex patterns are created by adding lots of waves with different wave lengths, amplitudes, speeds and directions.

 Set the Waves steepness property to 0 for sinus waves.